 The course aims at giving a basic treatment of one-dimensional calculus.
-Particular emphasis is on the role this plays in applications in different areas of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as in other subjects.
-The aim as also to develop the students' ability in problem solving and in assimilating mathematical text and communicating mathematics.
+Particular emphasis is given to the role this plays in applications in different areas of technology, in order to give the future engineer a good foundation for further studies in mathematics as well as in other subjects.
+The aim as also to develop the student's ability to solve problems, to assimilate mathematical text and to communicate mathematics.

 Knowledge and understanding

 For a passing grade the student must

 be able to set up and solve some types of linear and separable differential equations that are important in the applications.